Chinese cabbage recipes | Popular cooking methods and recommended ways to enjoy the sweetness of the season

 If stored properly, Chinese cabbage will stay fresh for a long time

-If you want to store it whole, wrap it in newspaper and store it upright in a cool, dark place, and it will last for about 2 to 3 weeks.
-If you store it lying down, it will spoil more easily, so be sure to store it upright.
+If storing it whole , wrap it in newspaper and store it upright in a cool, dark place; it will last for about 2-3 weeks.
+It spoils easily if laid on its side, so always store it upright.

-If you have cut Chinese cabbage, wrap it tightly in plastic wrap and store it in the vegetable compartment of your refrigerator.
-It is recommended to use it up within a week.
+If using pre-cut napa cabbage, wrap it tightly in plastic wrap and store it in the vegetable compartment of your refrigerator.
+It's best to use it within a week.

-If you freeze it, you can store it for about a month by roughly chopping it and putting it in a freezer bag.
-If you add it to a hot pot or soup while it is still frozen, the flavor will penetrate more easily.
+If you want to freeze it , chop it roughly and put it in a freezer bag; it can be stored for about a month.
+Adding it to a pot or soup while still frozen will allow the flavors to penetrate more easily.

 Recommended cooking methods for each part of Chinese cabbage